wailsapp/wails/mkdocs-website/docs/en/learn/build.md

 ## Overview

 The Wails v3 build system is a flexible and powerful tool designed to streamline the build process for your Wails applications.
-It leverages Taskfile, a task runner that allows you to define and run tasks easily.
+It leverages [Task](https://taskfile.dev), a task runner that allows you to define and run tasks easily.
 While the v3 build system is the default, Wails encourages a "bring your own tooling" approach, allowing developers to customize their build process as needed.

+Learn more about how to use Task in the [official documentation](https://taskfile.dev/usage/).

-## Taskfile: The Heart of the Build System
+## Task: The Heart of the Build System

-Taskfile is a modern alternative to Make, written in Go.
+[Task](https://taskfile.dev) is a modern alternative to Make, written in Go.
 It uses a YAML file to define tasks and their dependencies.
-In the Wails v3 build system, Taskfile plays a central role in orchestrating the build process.
+In the Wails v3 build system, [Task](https://taskfile.dev) plays a central role in orchestrating the build process.

 The main `Taskfile.yml` is located in the project root, while platform-specific tasks are defined in `build/Taskfile.<platform>.yml` files.